nklabs/libnklabs/target/README.md

 [https://start.atmel.com/](https://start.atmel.com/)

 This is the file produced by Atmel Start.
-It's a .zip file:
+It's a .zip file, for example for the ATSAMD21 XPLAINED PRO target, it's this one:

         atsamd21pro/atsamd21pro.atzip